coopercunliffe/classifying_tweets/README.md

 # classifying_tweets

-This repo contains the doxuments and code for my Classyfying Tweets capstone project
+This repo contains the documents and code for my Classyfying Tweets capstone project